 In its first ten years, DECIPHer undertook a diverse range of studies influencing and evaluating national public health policy decisions.
 Examples include evaluation of the National Exercise Referral Scheme, which continues to be implemented across Wales ten years after the trial, and research cited by Welsh Government as informing their decision to ban smoking in cars carrying children.
 From 2020, the new Healthy Public Policy programme will build on this work, aiming to influence decisions by national and local government organisations to improve population health and reduce inequalities, while evaluating the implementation and impacts of these decisions.
-With a particular focus on child and adolescent health and health inequalities, we will work with DECIPHer’s young people’s public involvement group ALPHA to shape the direction and priorities of the programme throughout the next five years.

 Building on our track record in tobacco policy and its impacts on young people’s exposure to and use of tobacco, key policy areas will include regulation of unhealthy commodities.
 This will involve close partnership with the UKPRP consortium Shaping Public hEalth poliCies To RedUce harm (SPECTRUM), whose investigator team includes two members of the DECIPHer co-investigator team (Professor Graham Moore and Doctor Julie Bishop).